Welcome to Past Shadows. A site for mystery, wonderment, archaeological discovery and more.

 This web site is devoted to the research and writings of local historian and anthropologist Richard L. Carrico.
 I think that through careful consideration of oral traditions, along with archaeological and historical information, we can come to a better understanding of the past.
 And it is a long past, extending back more than 13,000 years in Southern California.

-Richard is an instructor in the Department of American Indian Studies at San Diego State University.
+Richard is a retired instructor in the Department of American Indian Studies at San Diego State University and an instructor through Oasis and Osher programs.
 He is the author of five books, the author of chapters in four other books, and has published articles in more than ten academic journals.

 Richard's special interests are precontact indigenous cultures of San Diego County and northern Baja California, the Spanish colonial period in the same region, and land tenure in San Diego County.